 Talking race, faith 2 weeks after Sam DuBose killing

-I reported and wrote this story as a daily the Sunday after Samuel DuBose's funeral, after the bodycam video was released showing University of Cincinnati police officer Ray Tensing shoot and kill DuBose during a routine traffic stop.
+I reported and wrote this story as a daily the Sunday after Samuel DuBose's funeral, after the bodycam video was released showing University of Cincinnati police officer Ray Tensing shoot and kill DuBose during a traffic stop.
 This was also the same week that Tensing was indicted on murder charges by a grand jury.
 I had covered all of these events on this week, and talk of race was prevalent in columns and comments.

 This piece was originally published as the page one centerpiece in the Cincinnati and Kentucky editions of The Enquirer Monday, Aug.
 3, and online Sunday, Aug.
 2. It took first place in the best religion reporting category and second place in the best minority affairs reporting category of the Ohio SPJ annual contest.